AbdelrahmanAmr3/earthstat/README.md

 Usage Example:

-The following example demonstrates how to use `runParallelAggregation` to process raster data without applying a mask, excluding specific invalid pixel values, calculating the overall mean of the valid pixels, and considering only pixels whose center is within the geometry:
+The following example demonstrates how to use `runAggregation` to process raster data without applying a mask, excluding specific invalid pixel values, calculating the overall mean of the valid pixels, and considering only pixels whose center is within the geometry:

 ```python
 # Without Mask